Saturday, January 31, 2026

 Following the passing of long-time mayor Hazel McCallion, Crombie ran and won the mayoralty.
 She served as mayor for 10 years until running for Ontario Liberal leader.

 Current Mayor Carolyn Parrish is herself a former federal Liberal MP who then became a Mississauga councillor.
-Local politicians have a long history of jumping back and forth between levels of government, leaving many to ask if Crombie plans to do the same or if this is now bye-bye Bonnie.
+Local politicians have a long history of jumping back and forth between levels of government, leaving many to ask if Bonnie Crombie plans to do the same or if this is now bye-bye Bonnie.

 Hot this week